-In non-rural districts, business/marketing, science and mathematics had the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.
+In non-rural districts, business/marketing, early childhood education, science and mathematics had the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.

-For K-12 subject areas in non-rural districts, special education specialist for the visually impaired, special education specialist for the deaf and hard of hearing and drama theater arts had the highest percentages of unfilled positions or positions filled through a shortage mechanism.
+For K-12 subject areas in non-rural districts, special education specialist for the deaf and hard of hearing, drama theater arts and special education generalist had the highest percentages of unfilled positions or positions filled through a shortage mechanism.

-In the other category, comprised of the Division of Youth Services, Charter School Institute, Colorado School for the Deaf and Blind and CMHI Pueblo, business/marketing and early childhood educationhad the highest percentage of positions unfilled or filled through a shortage mechanism in elementary and secondary subject areas.
+In the other category, comprised of the Division of Youth Services, Charter School Institute and Colorado School for the Deaf and Blind, science and mathematics had the highest percentage of positions unfilled or filled through a shortage mechanism in elementary and secondary subject areas.

-\Total FTE less than five.
+^{}Total FTE less than five.

-Among K-12 subject areas, special education generalist and special education specialist for the deaf and hard of hearing had the highest percentage of positions unfilled or filled through a shortage mechanism.
-Important to note is that there were less than five FTE positions for special education specialist for the deaf and hard of hearing within the other category, so any position unfilled or filled through a shortage mechanism had a large impact on the overall shortage percentages.
+Among K-12 subject areas, the three special education categories had the highest percentage of positions unfilled or filled through a shortage mechanism.
+It is important to note that there were less than five FTE positions for special education specialist: deaf and hard of hearing and for special education specialist: visually impaired within the other